ankeetmaini/backend-garden/content/garden/java.md

 - addAll function can add and use it with `List.of`
 - [[Instant]] seems to be a good util provided natively with `java.time` package
+- AtomicLong gives a thread safe way to generate unique ids and is present in the `java.util.concurrent` package